1bardesign/batteries/readme.md

 Pull requests are welcome for anything - positive changes will be merged optimistically, and I'm happy to work with you to get anything sensible ready for inclusion.

-If you have something "big" to contribute _please_ do get in touch before starting work so we can make sure it fits, but I'm quite open minded!
+If you have something "big" to contribute _please_ get in touch before starting work so we can make sure it fits.
+I'm quite open minded!

-If you've had a good look for the answer and something remains unclear, raise an issue and I'll address it.
-If you _haven't_ had a good look for the answer, checking the source always helps!
+If you've had a good look for the answer but something remains unclear, raise an issue and I'll address it.
+If you _haven't_ had a good look for the answer, checking the source _always_ helps!

 If you'd prefer to talk with me about `batteries` in real time, I'm often available on the love2d discord.